yxuco/fabric-operation/aws/README.md

 cd ../network
 ./stop-k8s.sh netop1 aws true
 ```
 This command shuts down orderers and peers, and the last argument `true` means to delete all persistent data as well.
-If you do not provide the 3rd argument, it would keep the test ledger on the 'EFS` file system, and so it can be loaded when the network restarts.
+If you do not provide the 3rd argument, it would keep the test ledger on the `EFS` file system, and so it can be loaded when the network restarts.
 You can verify the result using the following command.
 * `kubectl get svc,pod` should not list any running orderers or peers;
 * The orderers and peers' persistent data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would be deleted if the 3rd argument of the above command is `true`.